Proprietors of Boston Goods & Curiosities

 Polly Becker, Jo Ann Blatner, Alberta Chu, Austin Cox, Kent Dayton, Robyn Duffy, Howard Elkus, John Goll, Adam Grant, Pier Gustafson, Luke Hatfield, Chris Himmel, Kevin Hoskins, Lisa Hughes, Julia Jensen, Marni Katz, Kristen Keefe, Jackie Lake, Barry Lustig, Kimber Lynch, Alexandra Metral, Honah Lee Milne, Paul Niski, Joey Petrillo, Philip Saul, Katie Scallon, John Schachter, Britton Stipetic, Michael Tavilla, Doug Weathersby, David Wisholek

 Our name, 1630, draws from Boston’s nearly 400-year history.
 We present New England traditions wrought with a contemporary twist.
 We bring together unique, well-designed products, curated vintage goods, and the best of local makers.
-Our original shop was located at 119 Newbury Street and relocated to Faneuil Hall were it operated for 1000 days from 2015–2018 (see video here)!
-We now have a small boutique in the lobby of Kimpton’s Nine Zero Hotel on the Freedom Trail.
-Stop by to see our unique Boston gifts.
+Our original shop opened in 2015 at 119 Newbury Street and relocated to Faneuil Hall were it operated for 1000 days from December 2015–August 2018 (see video here)!
+Then, we curated a small boutique in the lobby of Kimpton’s Nine Zero Hotel on the Freedom Trail through 2020.
+Stay in touch by following us on Instagram @1630Boston.

 The 1630 collection combines Boston’s historic spirit with a smart and simple design sensibility.
 Our products–which showcase the history, intellect, pastimes, and local lore of New England’s cultural capital–include apparel, paper goods, and new items we introduce.
 Share your love for the Hub of the Universe or find the perfect gift for Bostonians old and new.

 Over 400 years of settlement have turned New England into a treasure trove of antiques and collectibles.
 We’ve scoured the best vintage fairs and markets to bring you curated, one-of-a-kind home goods, jewelry, and artwork.
 Each of these unique objects tells a story–so you can bring a piece of history home.